Editing a pool

 The interval during which the pool will remain open from the moment all tasks are completed.
-Minimum — 0, maximum — 259200 seconds (three days).
+Minimum — 0 (1 if you use dynamic overlap), maximum — 259200 seconds (three days).

 For example, you can use this parameter if you need an open pool where you regularly upload new tasks.

 The date the pool closes.
 The pool closes automatically on this date, even if the tasks aren't marked up.